Isa Marte Hussaini

 Isa Marte Hussaini is a Nigerian professor of pharmacology and fellow of the Nigerian Academy of Science, inducted into the academy in 2013.

 He specialized in cancer research and is currently exploring the use of local herbs for cancer therapy.
 His report to the Nigerian Academy of Science on the use of local herbs for Cancer therapy suggested that herbal plants are more efficacious than the current drugs used in cancer treatments.

 In May 2015, he presented a paper entitled: “The mining of Nigerian medicinal plants for cancer therapy” in Abuja at the induction of Fellows of the Nigeria Academy of Science where he stated the predictions of the International Agency for Research on Cancer that annual global new cases of cancers are expected to rise from 11 million to 16 million by 2020, with 70 per cent of them coming from developing countries.

 In April 2014, he contested for the seat of Vice Chancellor of the University of Maiduguri but lost the seat to Professor Ibrahim Abubakar Njodi, the incumbent VC of the university.

 Background

 Marte was born in Maiduguri, the capital of Borno State, North-Eastern Nigeria.
 He attended Yerwa Central Primary School Maiduguri, before he attended Yerwa Government Secondary School Maiduguri, where he obtained the West African School Certificate in 1975.
 He obtained a bachelor's degree in Pharmacy from Ahmadu Bello University, Zaria and a master's degree in pharmacology from Chelsea College, University of London in 1983 after he completed the compulsory one year National Youth Service at General Hospital Kontogora, Niger State in 1981.

-He later received a doctorate degree (Ph.D.) in pharmacology from King's College London in 1987 and in 1997, he received a MBA from Averett University, a private non-profit college in Danville, Virginia, US, in south-central Virginia.
+He later received a doctorate degree (Ph.D.) in pharmacology from King's College London in 1987 and in 1997, he received an MBA from Averett University, a private non-profit college in Danville, Virginia, US, in south-central Virginia.